jsapps-io/pxh-chrome/README.md

 1. Run `bower install` to install the version of pxh-chrome that you just pushed to GitHub
 1. Fire up your local App Hub
 1. If everything looks good, commit your changes to ui-app-hub and push them to GitHub

+##Creating a new release of pxh-chrome

+The release process has a few steps, [which we've carefully documented here](https://github.build.ge.com/gist/212326609/7299a13d2054479b2f3c).

+Each time you cut a new release of pxh-chrome you're going to:

+* Write really good release notes in the changelog
+* Finalize and commit your source files
+* Generate a new `/dist`
+* Commit your dist files
+* **Finish your release and push it to GitHub**
+* Publish your (really good) release notes on GitHub
+* **Push your release to the CDN**